sisby-folk/mcqoy/README.md

 The thing is, QConf is stuffed to the nines with helpful annotations suitable for (or even designed for) a config GUI to read.

-Despite being internally barebones, McQoy simply reads these values and passes them right on to YACL - you'd never guess it didn't require a real dependency mod dependency.
+Despite being internally barebones, McQoy simply reads these values and passes them right on to YACL - you'd never guess it didn't require a real mod dependency.

 ### I AM A DOCTOR, NOT AN ENGINEER